 Assembly Bill (AB) 1866 requires local governments to use a ministerial process for considering accessory dwelling unit applications for the purpose of facilitating the production of affordable housing.
-Currently the City defers to State ADU/JADU requirements.
-The ADU ordinance will include preapproved site designs.
-The states recent support for ADU development has drastically streamlined permitting.
-The City has committed in program P-21 to adopt an ADU and JADU ordinance that complies with state law and local neighborhood characteristics.
+The City is currently in the process of adopting its ADU Ordinance.
+This ordinance would comply with state law and is expected to be adopted towards the beginning of 2023.
+Until then, the City has deferred to State ADU/JADU requirements.